-National Student Exchange Program Description
+National Student Exchange - Description

 About the National Student Exchange Program

-The National Student Exchange (NSE) is an exciting opportunity to attend one of over 190 colleges and universities in the United States, Canada, the U.S. Virgin Islands, Puerto Rico, and Guam.
+National Student Exchange (NSE) is a group of colleges and universities that work together to provide students from around the country access to their programs.
+It is an exciting opportunity to attend one of more than 170 colleges and universities in the United States, Canada, U.S. Virgin Islands, Puerto Rico, and Guam for either a semester or an academic year.
 Access is also available to international study abroad programs around the world.

 - To learn more about yourself

-- To experience a different college setting
+- To experience another college setting

 - To explore a particular academic interest